Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Model Description and Preliminaries

 The play of arm $n$ yields a state dependent reward.
 Let $\eta_{n,i}$ be the reward obtained by playing arm $n$ given that $X_n(t) = i.$ When arm $n$ is not played, no reward is obtained.
 Further, we suppose that $0 \leq \eta_{n,0} < \eta_{n,1} \leq 1$ for all $n.$

-The decision maker or source cannot exactly observe the state vector at any arbitrary time $t$.
-However, the source can exactly observe the current availability vector at the beginning of each time slot.
+The decision maker or source cannot observe the exact state vector at any arbitrary time $t$.
+However, it can exactly observe the current availability vector at the beginning of each time slot.
 That is, $\bm{Y}(t) = [Y_1(t),...,Y_n(t)]$ is known at beginning of slot $t.$ Since the source does not know the exact states of arms, it maintains a `belief' about each of them.
-Let $\pi_n(t)$ be the belief about arm $n.$ It is the probability of being in state $0,$ given the history $H_t$ upto time $t.$ The history upto time $t$ is given as {{ }} The belief vector is given as $\boldsymbol{\pi}(t) =[\pi_1(t),...,\pi_n(t)],$ with
+Let $\pi_n(t)$ be the belief about arm $n.$ It is the probability of being in state $0,$ given the history $H_t$ upto time $t.$ \\ The history upto time $t$ is given as